Here are 10 critical House races to watch in November

 New Hampshire’s 1st Congressional District has been hotly contested in recent years, as no one has held the seat for more than two consecutive terms in almost two decades.

-Leavitt received endorsements in the primary race from far-right Republicans like Sen. Ted Cruz (Texas) and Rep. Lauren Boebert (Colo.).
+Leavitt received endorsements in the primary race from far-right Republicans like Sen. Ted Cruz of Texas and Rep. Lauren Boebert of Colorado.
 Pappas is potentially one of the most vulnerable Democratic incumbents as Republicans seek to retake the House.

-A poll from last week showed Pappas leading Leavitt by 8 points, but one released Wednesday placed his lead at just 1 point, within the margin of error.
+A poll from last week showed Pappas leading Leavitt by 8 percentage points, but one released Wednesday placed his lead at just 1 percentage point, within the margin of error.

 Oregon’s 6th Congressional District